 Leave the noise of the city behind and travel to Noojee, a town named after the Aboriginal word for contentment or place to rest.
-First settled by prospectors, this picturesque town on the banks of the Latrobe River is home to a wide range of heritage and natural attractions.
+Surrounded by lush native bush and towering tree ferns, this picturesque town on the Latrobe River sits on the main access route to the ski fields of Mt Baw Baw and is home to a wide range of heritage and natural attractions.

 Food and wine